UNEDLabs/moodle-mod_ejsapp/README.txt

    sarlab_port:	  This variable defines the port(s) used to communicate with the SARLAB
                   system(s).
 If left empty, the plugin understands that SARLAB is not used.

+   sarlab_enc_key:This 16 characters long variable must be configure to match exactly the key set
+		  in the SARLAB system(s).

 5. Testing
 ==========